strongloop/strongloop.com2/_posts/2019-12-18-loopback-2019-review.md

 As 2019 draws to a close, we're continuing our annual tradition of celebrating the hard work that the [LoopBack](http://loopback.io/) team achieved in the past year.
 As you might expect, developing LoopBack 4 was the main focus, with  events, updates and "how to" content adding flavour to the mix.
 That focus has resulted in a lot of improvements and features for the framework, as well as quality interaction with the LoopBack community.

-Grab yourself your seasonal beverage of choice, whether hot or cold, and read on for a trip down 2019 memory lane!
+Grab your seasonal beverage of choice, whether hot or cold, and read on for a trip down 2019 memory lane!

 <!--more-->

+looking at innovation around cloud native deployment

 ### GitHub Activity and Downloads